scipy-conference/scipy_proceedings/papers/kathryn_huff/kathryn_huff.rst

-Nuclear data encapsulating the fractions of delayed neutron precursors and their precursor group halflives are stored in the PrecursorData class.
+Nuclear data encapsulating the fractions of delayed neutron precursors and their precursor group half-lives are stored in the PrecursorData class.

 The neutronics class implements the first :math:`1+j+k` equations in the right hand side of the matrix equation in :ref:`fullprke`.
 In particular, it takes